golang/website/_content/blog/goroutine-leak-profiles.md

 	in the future.
 3. Finalizing the marking phase now involves an additional task: checking whether any blocked goroutines are now "maybe-live" owing to one of their blocking concurrency primitives having been marked.
-If such a goroutine is found, it is added as a mark root, and the GC resumes the marking phase to mark its reachable memory.
+All such goroutines are added as mark roots, and the GC resumes the marking phase to mark the added reachable memory.
 This coincides with the inductive step in the definition of maybe-liveness.
 4. Once all maybe-live goroutines have been discovered, the only remaining goroutines are obviously leaked, so they can be reported.
 In our case, their